Free Russia Forum: Forum Standing Committee

 In March 2019, the Standing Committee of the Free Russia Forum turned to German Federal Chancellor Angela Merkel with a request to prevent the implementation of the Nord Stream 2 project.
 “With Nord Stream 2, Russian gas supplies to the EU will be dangerously dependent on bilateral relations between Moscow and Berlin,” the open letter says.

 The Standing Committee accepts statements on current policy issues.
 So, in 2019, the Committee announced the recognition of Juan Guaidó as the legitimate interim President of Venezuela, congratulated the people and the new President of Ukraine Volodymyr Zelenskyy on successful elections (Vladimir Putin did not send congratulations).
 The Standing Committee also condemned the dispersal of several different protest rallies, including May Day demonstrations in several cities of Russia, protesters in Yekaterinburg (against the construction of a church) and Arkhangelsk Oblast (against the construction of a landfill), and a rally in support of independent opposition candidates in the elections to the Moscow City Duma.
 Additionally, the Standing Committee of the Forum denounced sentences given to participants in the so-called "Moscow case", calling them unjust and dictated by the desire of the Kremlin regime to destroy any centers of resistance to the electoral dictatorship of Vladimir Putin in Russia.

-"Putin's List"
+Putin's List

 In December 2017, the forum participants compiled the "Putin's List".
 At the moment, the document contains more than three hundred names, divided into 12 categories.
-He, according to the creators, is intended to become the basis for the introduction of personal sanctions against the defendants by Western countries.
+It, according to the creators, is intended to become the basis for the introduction of personal sanctions against the defendants by Western countries.
 Among the defendants on the List are Russian officials, prominent businessmen, journalists of state and media close to the Kremlin, who, according to the authors, are responsible for the usurpation of power, violation of human rights, corruption, military aggression, and hate propaganda.